KModestas/WDI-Project-4/README.md

 <h2>Challenges</h2>
 Other than building something relatively complicated with a week’s worth of React experience, the main challenge for me was the mental hurdle of pushing through the last project after an intense three months of non stop action.
 Additionally, although I intended to use React Bootstrap, I ended up using the original Bootstrap by adding classes to my components because I felt it was slightly more intuitive.
-Overall, I enjoyed working with React as it seems to be much more simple and efficient than AngularJS from my experience.
-After the course finished, I also really enjoyed being able to sit down in my own time and continue working on the application.
-I was able to go over my application and understand react more throughly.
-I also particularly enjoyed working on the styling and felt like I was able to captivate the theme of a concert in my app.

 <h2>Challenges</h2>